From Magic State Distillation to Dynamical Systems: MSD with code concatenation

 \subsection{Higher distillation efficiency}

 Although all the known exotic MSD protocols only allow linear error suppression and have unsatisfying cost scaling compared with canonical protocols, we may reduce the overhead by concatenating exotic MSD protocols with canonical protocols with good cost scaling.
 For example, we may concatenate the $[[4, 1, 1]]$ code with the $[[15, 1, 3]]$ code that allows for order-3 error suppression for multiple levels.
-We may greatly reduce the prefactor for linear convergence as shown in Fig. \ref{fig:concat_eff}(a), although we cannot upgrade the convergence order to more than linear asymptotically.
+We may greatly reduce the prefactor for linear convergence as shown in Fig. \ref{fig:concat_eff}(a), though we cannot upgrade the convergence order to more than linear asymptotically.
 We further estimate the cost for obtaining exotic magic states from our concatenated protcols and the $[[15, 1, 3]]$ protocol together with gate synthesis.
 The cost for a $n$-to-$k$ MSD protocol with linear error suppression $\epsilon_{out}=k'\epsilon_{in}$ and success probability $p_s$ is given by

-In comparison, the cost for $[[15, 1, 3]]$ protocol is $\log^\gamma(1/\epsilon_{tar})$ with $\gamma = \log_3 15\approx 2.465$.
-For the optimal gate synthesis based on $T$ gates, the cost just scales with $\log(1/\epsilon_{tar})$ linearly with a constant prefactor \cite{t_gate_count}.
+In comparison, the cost for $[[15, 1, 3]]$ protocol scales with $C_d \propto\log^\gamma(1/\epsilon_{tar})$ where $\gamma = \log_3 15\approx 2.465$.
+For the optimal gate synthesis based on $T$ gates, the cost $C_g$ just scales with $\log(1/\epsilon_{tar})$ linearly with a constant prefactor \cite{t_gate_count}.
+We can therefore approximate the total cost with $C_{total}(\epsilon_{tar}) \approx C_g(\epsilon_{tar}) * C_d(\epsilon_{tar}/C_g(\epsilon_{tar})) $ \footnote{The target error for distillation process should be lower than the target error rate as it takes $C_g$ copies of states to synthesis into the target states.
+As the worst cases estimation, we require the target error for distillation to be $\epsilon_{tar}/C_g(\epsilon_{tar})$ such that the final states after synthesis will meet the target error requirement.}.
 We plot the scaling of cost in Fig. \ref{fig:concat_eff}(b).
 Although all of the concatenated exotic MSD protocols cannot outperform the canonical protocol asymptotically, we may still find practical error regime where our protocols may render advantage.